Alex Pascual Alex Pascual

 Showing six drawings at The Biscuit Factory in Newcastle

-From 2020 to 2022, I made numerous drawings between Bethnal Green in East London and Cricklewood in North London.
+Between 2020 and 2022, I created numerous drawings spanning Bethnal Green in East London and Cricklewood in North London.
 It was a very prolific time.
 Six of those drawings are exhibited at The Biscuit Factory in Newcastle.

 Open Daily 10 - 5 | Free Admission | Free parking | Ramp and lift access | 5 minutes from Newcastle city centre | Cafe and rooftop terrace